Directorate of National Markets of El Salvador

-The Directorate of National and Local Commercial Markets Located in Public Spaces, also known as the National Directorate of National Markets or Directorate of National Markets (DMN), is a decentralized public institution of El Salvador, created through Legislative Decree No. 323, approved by the Legislative Assembly on June 5, 2025, and published in the Official Gazette that same year.
+The Directorate of National and Local Commercial Markets Located in Public Spaces (Spanish: Dirección de Mercados Comerciales Nacionales y Locales Ubicados en Espacios Públicos), also known as the National Directorate of National Markets or Directorate of National Markets (Dirección Nacional de Mercados Nacionales o Dirección de Mercados Nacionales), is a decentralized public institution of El Salvador, created through Legislative Decree No. 323, approved by the Legislative Assembly on June 5, 2025, and published in the Official Gazette that same year.

 History

-Bukele at the launch of the National Markets Directorate.

 The creation of the Directorate of National Markets was an initiative of Salvadoran government intended to organize, regulate, and modernize the markets and commercial establishments built, renovated, or managed by the Executive Branch in public spaces such as plazas and parks.
 The government's stated objectives were to ensure conditions of free competition, public health, and equal opportunities for both merchants and consumers.

 Purpose and Functions

 The Directorate of National Markets has the purpose of organizing, planning, promoting, regulating, modernizing, controlling, and overseeing the operation and administration of national markets and commercial establishments in public spaces.
 Its main responsibilities include: